 Spring is here and the flowers are blooming.
 What better time to whip up a creative cocktail to enjoy outside at a garden party on the rooftop terrace.
-Springtime cocktails are different from summary ones, which burst with full fruit flavors, or wintertime sippers, which tend to dive into the spices to bring warming sensations to the body.
+Springtime cocktails are different from summery ones, which burst with full fruit flavors, or wintertime sippers, which tend to dive into the spices to bring warming sensations to the body.

-Today we have an excellent spring cocktail recipe for you that will bring your taste buds alive with different notes of sour and herbaceousness.
+Today we have an excellent spring cocktail recipe for you that will bring your taste buds alive with different notes of sourness and herbaceousness.
 Although it's quite exotic and sophisticated tasting, this cocktail is relatively easy to make at home — even if you do not have a full bar set up.
 In other words, you can do this right in your home kitchen.

 The Rosemary Sunset combines the mouth-puckering goodness of fresh grapefruit with the nourishing and energizing power of rosemary.
 Together with vodka, they get your blood circulating and your mind and heart filled with new sensations and aspirations.
 After all, spring is here and there is no better way to ring it in than with a classy cocktail that sets the night on fire.